 The Marvel Universe just wasn’t that big yet in the ’60s.
 In 1965, Marvel only had eight or so superhero titles and a spattering of war and romance.
 Meanwhile, DC had months where it put out three dozen books.
 By 1969, Marvel had about twenty books every month, but DC still had over 30.

-Marvel might have the space to give Janet van Dyne a few (disappointing) backup stories, but Superman’s Pal, Jimmy Olsen got a whole series, full of bizarre transformations, transvestism, and evil hippies.
+Marvel might have the space to give Janet van Dyne a few (disappointing) backup stories, but Superman’s Pal, Jimmy Olsen got a whole series, full of bizarre transformations, gender fluidity, and evil hippies.
 There are just more nooks and crannies for something special to hide in over at the Distinguished Competition, and I wanted to count down my ten favorites with you.

-An unusual book for DC, even an time when comics were full of romance, war, and funny animals.
+An unusual book for DC, even at a time when comics were full of romance, war, and funny animals.
 Anthro is the creation of Howard Post, and the series is an absolute treasure.
 The prehistoric Anthro and his family fight for survival as they explore a dangerous world.
 Anthro even finds love along the way—and proceeds to steal her dad’s horse.

 While it only lasted seven issues (Showcase #74, Anthro #1-6), Post delivers a great ongoing story with wonderful art and interesting characters.
 The character has shown up a few times since, like in Justice League Europe Annual #2 and Final Crisis.

 In an Egyptian pyramid, a magical artifact transforms adventurer Rex Mason into Metamorpho, the Element Man.
 He had only 22 major appearances in the Silver Age (Brave and the Bold #57-58, 66, 68; Metamorpho vol 1 #1-17; Justice League of America vol 1 #42).